Definition Of Altruism & Altruistic Behavior

 Looking for other ways to improve your mental health?

-There are a variety of strategies you can try to improve or maintain your mental health over time.
-Engaging in acts of kindness toward others is one such practice you might incorporate into your routine.
+There are a variety of altruistic strategies you can try to improve or maintain your mental health over time.
+Engaging in acts of altruism toward others is one such practice you might incorporate into your routine.
 Therapy is another example of a practice that some choose to pursue to support their mental health.
 A therapist can provide support for many of life’s challenges, from mental health conditions like depression and anxiety to navigating relationship conflicts, major life changes, low self-esteem, and many other situations.

 Some people who seek therapy find that having virtual sessions from their home is the most comfortable format for them.
 Since research suggests that online therapy can be as effective as in-person sessions in many cases, you can feel empowered to choose whichever format feels right for you.
 An online therapy service like BetterHelp can match you with a therapist with whom you can meet virtually—via phone, video call, and/or in-app messaging—if that’s your preference.